alex-palmer616/THM-APalmer/Rooms/advent-of-cyber-2022/day-1/readme.md

 ## Introduction.

-The challenge for the first day introduces and gives high-level overviews of various security frameworks.
+The challenge for the first day introduces and gives high level overviews of various security frameworks.

-While the challenge itself isn't overly "techninal", it allows you to review what you learn in reading about each framework.
+While the challenge itself isn't overly "technical", it allows you to review what you learn in reading about each framework.

 Story wise, we need to solve the puzzles that we left by our adversaries who are trying to stop Christmas this year.
 Each puzzle is a phase of the `Unified Kill Chain`, and solving the puzzles will reveal who is trying to stop Christmas.